Home

 Monitoring Solar Power

-Read data from a Renogy charge controller over serial and display it in Home Assistant.
+Read data from a Renogy charge controller over serial and publish it to Home Assistant via MQTT.

 Monitoring Water Level

-Install a resistive sensor in the freshwater tank and read it with a custom ESP8266 PCB.
+Install a resistive water level sensor in your freshwater tank and read it with a custom ESP8266 PCB through ESPHome.

 Monitoring Propane Level

-Reverse-engineer the Mopeka Bluetooth sensor to get propane readings in Home Assistant.
+Reverse-engineer the Mopeka Tank Check Bluetooth sensor to integrate propane level readings into Home Assistant.

 Adding a Van Tilt Sensor

-Use an MPU6050 accelerometer to show front/back and left/right tilt in degrees.
+Use an MPU6050 accelerometer with ESPHome to show the van's tilt angle in degrees on a custom Home Assistant card.

 Auto-Locking Drawers